ogratwicklcs/ansible_90_workshop/1.2-adhoc/README.md

 The view the file, click on the **File** menu button on the top left-hand corner of your Visual Studio code.
 And select **Open File**:
 ![VS Code Open](images/open_file.PNG)

-From the drop-down menu `.ansible.cfg` which will display your ansible config file.
+From the drop-down menu select `.ansible.cfg` which will display your ansible configuration file.

 There are multiple configuration flags provided, but make sure to note the last line: where the location of the inventory is provided.
 That is the way Ansible knew in the previous commands what machines to connect to.